 Is there a timeframe for completing each level (basic, intermediate, and advance) PDC?

-Those partial credits will be forfeited; we are unable to carry forward partial credit toward a PDC into the next accounting year (starting June 1).
+Those partial credits will be carried forward toward a PDC into the next certificate year (starting June 1).

 What is the cost associated with the certificate?

 There are no charges or costs associated with the certificate.
 It is free to all graduate students.

 There are some events on the G.R.A.D.
 Aggies calendar that are Academy for Future Faculty (AFF) events.
 Would I be able to take an AFF event and have it count towards my AFF certificate as well as my Professional Development Certificate?

 Yes, students can attend an Academy for Future Faculty (AFF) event and have it count towards both certificates*.
 However, please note that there are two separate assignments that will need to be completed for the one event- an assignment for the G.R.A.D.
 Aggies certificate and an assignment for AFF. *Students are limited to only using 3 AFF events towards their G.R.A.D.
 Aggies Professional Development Certificate if they are also awarded the AFF Certificate.